 Justification of Red List Category

-The Red-tailed Tropicbird nests in the southern Indian Ocean, and just north of the Tropic of Cancer and south of the Tropic of Capricorn in the Pacific Ocean.
-It breeds on islands, but can also be found on the south-west coast of Australia.
+The Red-tailed Tropicbird breeds in tropical and subtropical areas of the Indian and Pacific ocean (Schreiber and Schreiber 2020).
+It typically breeds on islands, but can also be found on the south-west coast of Australia.

 This species feeds mostly on fish, especially flying-fish, large quantities of squid and occasionally crustaceans.
 Prey is caught by plunge-diving, but flying-fish can be taken in flight.
 Breeding occurs seasonally in loose colonies on small, remote oceanic islands mostly on inaccessible cliffs.
 No regular migrations are known; adults can be found in the vicinity of colonies all year round (del Hoyo et al. 1992).